Legislative Agenda

 Dental, Vision, and Hearing Coverage

 TSCL has heard from countless retirees living on fixed incomes who cannot afford to pay out-of-pocket for costly care and assistive technologies like eyeglasses or hearing aids.
 When left untreated, these conditions often cause serious health complications and injuries.
-But when treated successfully, the result is improved overall health and lower costs for Medicare and patients.
+However, when treated successfully, the result is improved overall health and lower costs for Medicare and patients.

-TSCL believes it is essential for older Americans to receive the primary and preventive care that is needed to ensure good health in retirement.
+TSCL believes it is essential for older Americans to receive the primary and preventive care needed to ensure good health in retirement.
 We have endorsed the Seniors Have Eyes, Ears, and Teeth Act, a bill that would expand Medicare coverage to include essential hearing, vision, and dental services.

 Prescription Drug Prices

-Improving and maintaining access to affordable, lifesaving prescription drugs is a top concern for TSCL’s supporters, most of whom live on fixed incomes and cannot afford steep and sudden cost increases.
-TSCL will wholeheartedly support measures that lead to lowering drug costs.
+Improving and maintaining access to affordable, lifesaving prescription drugs is a top concern for TSCL’s supporters.
+Most live on fixed incomes and cannot afford steep and sudden cost increases.
+TSCL will wholeheartedly support measures that lower drug costs.

 In a recent survey of TSCL’s supporters, as many as one-third of respondents said they postponed filling their prescriptions or took less than prescribed due to high costs.
 They question why Congress has not taken action to improve the system and to protect the American public from rising drug costs.